How I Met Your Mother: Season 3

 Barney begins the season with the word, "-dary!"
 Robin returns from a trip to Argentina with her new boyfriend, Gael (Enrique Iglesias), and Ted must adjust to life as just her friend, while watching Robin and Gael fawning over each other.
 Marshall and Lily decide to move out on their own, falling in love with a place they cannot afford.
 Marshall is fighting his temptation to take a corporate job with high pay and focusing instead to follow his dream of becoming an environmental lawyer to protect the world from pollution.
 Robin learns of Lily's bad credit rating due to her compulsive shopping for designer brands, and forces Lily to tell Marshall.
-Despite this, they are able to finally secure their dream apartment, in Dowisetrepla, only to discover it is in a bad location (DOwnWInd of the SEwage TREatment PLAnt) and more poorly constructed than they thought (the floor is tilted).
+Despite this, they are able to finally secure their dream apartment, in Dowisetrepla, only to discover it is in a bad location (DOwn WInd of the SEwage TREatment PLAnt) and more poorly constructed than they thought (the floor is tilted and the apartment is haunted by ghosts).
 Barney is slapped for the third time on Thanksgiving, which Marshall dubs "Slapsgiving."

 Ted tells his children he met their mother through a story concerning her yellow umbrella.
 He finds the umbrella at a club and takes it home after attending a St. Patrick's Day party where his future wife was, although they did not meet.
-Ted attempts to woo Stella (Sarah Chalke), a dermatologist he sees to remove an embarrassing butterfly tattoo.
-This culminates in a "two-minute date," which incorporates small talk, dinner, a movie, coffee, two cab rides, and a goodnight kiss.
+Ted attempts to woo Stella (Sarah Chalke), a dermatologist he sees to remove an embarrassing butterfly tattoo (his tramp-stamp).
+This culminates in a "two-minute date", which incorporates small talk, dinner, a movie (Manos, Hands of Fate), coffee, two cab rides, and a goodnight kiss.
 Robin sleeps with Barney after he comforts her following a break-up with a past Canadian love; Ted is infuriated, and decides to stop being friends with Barney.
 Meanwhile, an unknown woman begins to sabotage Barney's attempts to hook up.
 His saboteur is revealed to be Abby (Britney Spears), Stella's receptionist, with a vendetta against him for not calling her after they had sex.

 In the season finale, Ted gets into a car accident and ends up in hospital after breaking up with Stella.
 Subsequently, Barney is hit by a bus while he is on his way to visit Ted and receives treatment in the same hospital.
 Ted realizes Barney cares about him and they renew their friendship.
 Barney's true feelings for Robin are revealed while Ted proposes to Stella in an arcade with a toy kangaroo.